Latest Probiotics For Hair Growth Studies (2022)

 The gut & skin axis is well studied and so is the role of the microbiome in human health

-Probiotic bacteria can help lower inflammatory markers, not in just the gut but the entire body.
+Probiotic bacteria may help lower inflammatory markers, not in just the gut but the entire body.

 In the last several years, studies on the role probiotics play in hair health have started to come to light.